Akhilez/vision_lab/companies/tychon/README.md

 ### Takeaways

 This was a fun problem.

+The solution fails for few paintings.
+Does not pick up a painting or picks it imperfectly.

+It also does not retain the frame of the painting.

+### Future Improvements

 I think the classical approach can be further optimized with creative methods and hyper params tuning.

 The deep learning approach can be significantly improved by